benedictdebrah/Web-Development/README.md

 # Web-Development
-his repository contains my learnings and projects as I become a full-stack developer through The Odin Project (hobby project).
+This repository contains my learnings and projects as I become a full-stack developer through The Odin Project (hobby project).